tylpk1216/KoboPageTurner/README.md

 02. Put KoboRoot.tgz to .kobo folder of your Kobo device.
 03. Reboot device.
 04. Turn on Wi-Fi on Kobo device.
 The Web Server will run on port 80.
-05. Use Android(HTTP Shortcuts) to send HTTP request.
+05. Use Android(HTTP Request Shortcuts) to send HTTP request.
 06. Use three API to control the Web Server.
 * GET /left -> left page.
 * GET /right -> right page.
 * GET /exit -> shutdown the Web Server.

+You could use my (example)[AndroidClient/HTTP Request Shortcuts/shortcuts.json] and import to your HTTP Request Shortcuts app.

 ## My Page Setting
 Actually I do not know the formula of pixelToValue when sending the touch event.
 I used "cat /dev/input/event1" to catch raw data.
 This is my area setting to turn page.